-Commonly called a pinched nerve, radiculopathy refers to any disorder or disease that affects the nerve roots of the spine.
-These nerves originate from the spinal cord and connect it with your arms, legs, and body.
+Commonly called a pinched nerve, cervical radiculopathy refers to any disorder or disease that affects the nerve roots of the spine in the neck.
+These nerves originate from the cervical spine and connect it with your arms, legs, and body.
 Many conditions can result in a pinched nerve, including a herniated disc, spinal trauma, bone spur, or osteoarthritis.
 Athletes who play contact sports, individuals who perform manual labor, and older patients are at an increased risk for developing radiculopathy.
-Although a pinched nerve can occur at any level of the spine, the cervical (neck) and lumbar (lower back) regions are the most frequently involved.
-At the Orthopaedic Spine Institute, our experienced

-Find out more about radiculopathy by contacting our office today.
+Our experienced Spine Specialists offer both non-surgical pain management and minimally invasive techniques tailored to your unique needs.
+Find out more about your cervial radiculopathy treatment options by contacting our office today.
 We can provide additional information about treatment options and help you schedule a consultation.

 Symptoms of a pinched nerve can include discomfort, tingling, numbness, or weakness in the affected area as well as the extremities associated with it.
-For instance, if radiculopathy occurs in the neck, pain may be transmitted through one or both arms.
-If the condition involves the lower back, then one or both legs may experience these radiating sensations, a concern often called sciatica.
+For instance, cervical radiculopathy occurs in the neck and therefore pain may be transmitted through one or both arms.
+In some cases, you may have a feeling of the arms or fingers “falling asleep” or difficulty grasping objects.

-For more information about radiculopathy and treatment options, please contact our office today.
-We can answer your questions and help you schedule a consultation.
+For more information about cervical radiculopathy treatment options, please contact our office today to schedule a consult in any of our offices in Wall, Toms River, Manahwakin, Freehold or Red Bank.
+Our friendly and knowledgeable medical team will be happy to answer questions and help you schedule a consultation.

 Recent Success Stories

 Thank you for taking such wonderful care of me.
 You are not only a great surgeon but a very kind and patient man.Patient Review

 Dr. Goldstein has been extremely helpful in treating my lower back pain.
 Before surgery, he explained the entire procedure and answered my many questions.Patient Review